Santa Maria di Canepanova: Architecture

 The church is divided into a cubic volume set on a square plan, on which rest an octagonal dome and four small bell towers at the corners.
 Inside, the central plan space is generated by the eight sides of the dome projected within the square perimeter of the church; the figure thus inscribed creates a succession of niches for each of the faces of the octagon.
-The facade is unfinished and is plastered in the lower part.
+The façade is unfinished and is plastered in the lower part.
 In the southern part there is a very particular decoration of circular shapes tangent to each other, enclosed by a terracotta frame.

 The internal decoration was made at the beginning of the seventeenth century by important painters of the Baroque school.
 The central hall has a square shape, on which an octagonal division is inserted in the upper part that follows that of the dome.

 The presbytery was built starting in 1564.
 In the sails in which the second dome that covers the main altar is set, eight sibyls arranged in pairs, painted by Guglielmo Caccia, are represented.

 To the side of the presbytery there are two chapels.
 On the left the chapel of the Crucifix which houses, in a niche in the east wall, the wooden complex of the Crucifix brought as a dowry by the brotherhood of Saint Sebastian.
 On the north wall there is the canvas of the Resurrection by Pietro Maggi, and on the west wall another canvas with the Assumption of the Virgin.
 To the right of the presbytery is the Chapel of the Immaculate Conception.
 On the east wall is the canvas with The Immaculate Conception by Bernardino Ciceri.
 Opposite, on the other hand, the canvas with the Coronation of the Virgin.
 In the thick wall that divides the hall from the presbytery, in two small rooms, are placed: on the left the canvas depicting St. Charles Borromeo in bishop's robes on the right, in front, the canvas with St. Alexander Sauli, both canvases were made by Guglielmo Caccia in 1614.

 In the side walls of the hall there are two chapels, on the left that of Saint Anne and on the right that of Saint Joseph.
 In the four corners the large canvases of the cycle of biblical heroines are exhibited in pairs.